 We intend to conduct our business so that we are not required to register as an investment company under the Investment Company Act.
 We intend to rely on the exemption provided by Section 3(c)(5)(C) of the Investment Company Act for companies that invest primarily in mortgages and other liens on and interests in real estate, also know as "qualifying real estate interests."
-This exemption, as interpreted by the staff of the Securities and Exchange Commission, or SEC, requires that: (i) at least 55% of our investment portfolio consist of qualifying real estate interests plus a broader category of assets that we refer to as real estate-related assets.
+This exemption, as interpreted by the staff of the Securities and Exchange Commission, or SEC, requires that: (i) at least 55% of our investment portfolio consist of qualifying real estate interests and (ii) at least 80% of our investment portfolio consist of qualifying real estate-related assets.
 As a result, we will be limited in the types of assets we may acquire.
 This exemption will also prohibit us from issuing redeemable securities.